Diabetic retinopathy (kinonga karu nā te matehuka) is damage to the retina, a structure at the back of your eye, which is caused by diabetes.

 Who is most likely to develop retinopathy?

-Those most likely to develop retinopathy are:
+Those most likely to develop retinopathy are people:

-- people whose diabetes is poorly controlled – strict blood glucose control is the most important factor in the prevention of both the development and progression of retinopathy
+- whose diabetes is poorly controlled – strict blood glucose control is the most important factor in the prevention of both the development and progression of retinopathy

-- people with associated kidney disease.
+- with kidney disease.